serwy/tkthread/README.md

 ## Background

-The Tcl/Tk language is shipped with Python, and follows a different threading model than Python itself which can raise obtuse errors when mixing Python threads with Tkinter, such as:
+The Tcl/Tk language that comes with Python follows a different threading model than Python itself which can raise obtuse errors when mixing Python threads with Tkinter, such as:

     RuntimeError: main thread is not in main loop
     RuntimeError: Calling Tcl from different apartment
     NotImplementedError: Call from another thread

-Tcl can have many isolated interpreters running, and are tagged to the particular OS thread when created.
-Calling a Tcl interpreter from a different thread raises an apartment error.

-The _tkinter module detect if a Python thread is different from the Tcl interpreter thread, and then [waits one second][WaitForMainloop] to acquire a lock on the main thread.
-If there is a time-out, a RuntimeError is raised.
+Tcl can have many isolated interpreters, and each are tagged to the its particular OS thread when created.
+Python's _tkinter module checks if the calling Python thread is different than the Tcl/Tk thread, and if so, [waits one second][WaitForMainloop] for the Tcl/Tk main loop to begin dispatching.
+If there is a timeout, a RuntimeError is raised.
+On PyPy, a [NotImplementedError][PyPyNotImplemented] is raised.

+For non-Tk calls into Tcl, Python will raise an apartment RuntimeError when calling a Tcl interpreter from a different thread.

-A common approach to avoid these errors involves setting up [periodic polling][PollQueue] of a [message queue][PollRecipe] from the Tk main thread, which can slow the responsiveness of the GUI.
+A common approach to avoid these errors involves setting up [periodic polling][PollQueue] of a [message queue][PollRecipe] from the Tcl/Tk main loop, which can slow the responsiveness of the GUI.

-The approach used in `tkthread` is to use the Tcl/Tk `thread::send` messaging to notify the main thread's Tcl/Tk event loop of a call for execution.
+The approach used in `tkthread` is to use the Tcl/Tk `thread::send` messaging to notify the Tcl/Tk main loop of a call for execution.
 This interrupt-style architecture has lower latency and better CPU utilization than periodic polling.

 ## Usage